-Our latest video in our series How Can We… Help, tells you what we recommend our clients do when they go to see their doctor.
+Our latest video in the "HCW: How Can We" series explains what we recommend our clients do when they go to see their doctor.

 This suggestion is quite useful because it serves two purposes: first and foremost, it will provide you with an opportunity to get better quicker; and it can increase the value of your personal injury case.
 It is a wonderful tip for anyone that is going to see a doctor.

 We also recommend that the healthcare advocate write down answers to all of the questions and all of the recommendations made by the doctor before leaving the doctor's office.
-This way all of the information is fresh in your mind, can be written down, and can be discussed between the client and the healthcare advocate so that everyone is on the same page as to what has to be done.
+This way all of the information that is fresh in your mind can be written down and can be discussed between the client and the healthcare advocate so that everyone is on the same page as to what has to be done.

-If you have any problems or questions regarding your Connecticut accident or injury case, please do not hesitate to contact us as we will be happy to assist you without any cost or obligation.
+If you have any problems or questions regarding your Connecticut accident or injury case, we will be happy to assist you without any cost or obligation.
+Please do not hesitate to contact us!